 a political tour by Republican and Loyalist ex-political prisoners.

 This is a unique opportunity to discover the real story you won't get from history books.

 We invite you to hear first-hand accounts from both sides of this conflicted region, shared by people who were intimately involved in this turbulent period of modern history on this 3-hour tour.

 Explore up close, on foot, the world-famous murals that depict the social, political, and cultural history of the city that earns its reputation as the largest, outdoor art gallery in the world and understand the stories behind them.

 Unknown to most, modern-day Belfast remains a divided city.
-Forty kilometres of a physical wall, up to ten meters high in some locations separates two religious communities living side by side.
+26 kilometers of a physical wall, up to ten meters high in some locations separates two religious communities living side by side.
 For more than thirty years, the controversial time is known as "The Troubles" has had a powerful impact on the city and its residents.
 Very few people, if any, were unaffected by the violence that plagued the area and everyone has a story to tell.